-The Philosopher in Meditation by Rembrandt Harmenszoon van Rijn (1606-1669) was painted in 1632 and during the a time when most feel he was in his prime for portraits.
+The Philosopher in Meditation, by Rembrandt Harmenszoon van Rijn (1606-1669), was painted in 1632 and during a time when most feel he was in his prime for portraits.
 Already getting accustomed to fame, Rembrandt would take moments from his otherwise busy life of commissioned work to paint something meaningful and emotional.
-Here in this painting, he ventures away from his typical Biblically-inspired scenes to portray an elderly wise-man, bathing in the sunlight through his basement window, his comfort being tended to by a maiden or wife, and pondering the meanings of existence, reason, and value.
+Here in this painting, he ventures away from his typical Biblically-inspired scenes to portray an elderly wise-man bathing in the sunlight through his basement window, his comfort being tended to by a maiden or wife, and pondering the meanings of existence, reason, and value.

 What really impresses me about Rembrandt's work is his use of light and shadow.
-Taking that element away, the eye is immediately drawn to the spiral staircase and Dutch style interior design.
-The home portrayed gives off the sense that this is a very cozy cottage esthetically but probably rather chilly.
+Taking that element away, the eye is immediately drawn to the spiral staircase and Dutch-style interior design.
+The portrayed home gives off the sense that this is a very cozy cottage aesthetically, but probably rather chilly.
 But why chilly?
 Even as I study the piece, my mind wanders a bit to the subliminal sense that the subtle temperament of the two lives illustrated are depressed, perhaps sorrowful.
-As a whole, the painting has a very deep, Earthy glow about it and that makes me feel it's purpose is to encourage hope.
+As a whole, the painting has a very deep, earthy glow about it and that makes me feel it's purpose is to encourage hope.
 But I cannot escape the down-trodden faces of the elderly man and woman even if one is supposed to be deep in thought.

 Whew!
 Honestly, I am deeply moved by this painting and even feel emotionally exhausted having explored it.
-I would be remiss if I did not admit most of what I've shared here was during my process of studying this piece of art.
+I would be remiss if I did not admit most of what I've shared here came to me during my process of studying this piece.
 I don't think everything I will ever write will be done in this fashion, but for this deeply emotional and hopeful piece, I'm glad I did.
 In my heart of hearts, there is a part of me that truly wishes these two found the hope and answers they were seeking.